Kernix13/javascript-cheat-sheet/string-examples.md

 - [trimEnd()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trimEnd): removes whitespace from the end of a string. trimRight() is an alias of this method.
 - [trimStart()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trimStart): removes whitespace from the beginning of a string. trimLeft() is an alias of this method.
 - [valueOf()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/valueOf): returns the primitive value of a String object.

+**These two are worth looking into**:

+- [padEnd()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padEnd): pads the current string with a given string (repeated, if needed) so that the resulting string reaches a given length.
+The padding is applied from the end of the current string.
+- [padStart()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padStart): pads the current string with another string (multiple times, if needed) until the resulting string reaches the given length.
+The padding is applied from the start of the current string.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>